Charles E W Bean, Diaries, AWM38 3DRL 606/96/1 - January 1918 - Part 1

 will prevent their being

-incurred ^or spread - not by any
+incurred ^ or spread - not by any

-medical or xxx other preventitive
+medical or that other preventitive

 but by giving the youth of the